Free Tool

 APA citation generator

 Paste a URL, DOI, raw reference, or article title below.
-The tool produces the parenthetical citation, the narrative citation, and the reference-list entry in one pass.
+The tool returns the parenthetical citation, narrative citation, and reference entry together.

 My References